Communities for Children Facilitating Partners Evidence-based programme profiles

 Children 8-12 years of age who are siblings of a child with a disability.

 Health and educational professionals can become program facilitators.

 SibworkS is run as a structured program, delivered as 6 weekly 2-hour after school sessions.
-The program is suitable for groups of 6-12 children, and requires a minimum of 2 facilitators.
+There is also an option of 2 x 5 hour sessions if that suits better. program is suitable for groups of 6-12 children, and requires a minimum of 2 facilitators.